Soo-jin and Hyun-su sit on their couch with their dog, Pepper, sitting on Soo-jin's lap

 Jung Yu-mi in SLEEP, a Magnet release.
 Photo courtesy of Magnet Releasing.

 For me, though, the best example of horror in this film exists in how it disrupts Soo-jin and Hyun-su’s relationship.
-I don’t know much about Korean culture and film — something both “Sleep” and “Parasite” have encourage me to change — but I think there is a kind of universality in the understanding of the dynamics in a romantic relationship.
+I don’t know much about Korean culture and film — something both “Sleep” and “Parasite” have encouraged me to change.
+But I think there is a kind of universality in the understanding of the dynamics in a romantic relationship.
 Especially one that starts as loving and sweet as Soo-jin and Hyun-su’s.
 A universality that doesn’t take much to see the bolstering of one half of a couple happening at the expense of the other half.

 Hyun-su holds Soo-jin at the foot of their bed.
 They both look scared.